- Reference Number: HEY1188/2021

 Why am I receiving this information?

-As a result you have been referred to the dietitian whilst in hospital.
-The information sheets provide practical nutritional advice for you to follow.
+As a result of your nutritional health screening, you have been identified at high risk of malnutrition (undernutrition) whilst in hospital.
+You may be referred to the dietitian if needed.
+The information leaflets provide practical nutritional advice for you to follow

 I have been given some build up drinks, what are these?

-The nutritional screening that is completed by the nursing staff may tell us that you would benefit from some extra support with your nutrition and you will be offered some build up drinks.
-Whichever drink you are offered will be supplied for up to four weeks or until a Dietitian is able to see you on the ward.
+The nutritional health screening that is completed by the nursing staff may tell us that you would benefit from some extra support with your nutrition.
+You will be offered some build up drinks during your hospital stay.
+Whichever drink you are offered will be supplied for up to four weeks or until a dietitian is able to see you on the ward.

-What if I go home before I see the dietitian?
+What if I go home before I see the dietitian or my nutrition does not improve?

 If required, the dietitian will try and see you whilst you are in hospital.
-However, you may be discharged home before you are able to be seen.
-If this is the case please weigh yourself weekly and continue to follow the advice in the information sheets.
-Your doctor may also continue the build up drinks on prescription although these may be a different brand.
-If you continue to lose weight unintentionally, or are concerned about your appetite and nutritional intake, your doctor, practice nurse or practice pharmacist can refer you to a community dietitian.
+You may be discharged home before you are able to be seen.
+If this is the case, please weigh yourself weekly if able and continue to follow the advice in the information leaflets.
+Your doctor may also continue the build up drinks on prescription, please note these are likely to be a different brand.
+If you continue to lose weight without meaning to (unintentionally) or are concerned about your appetite and nutritional intake, your doctor, practice nurse or practice pharmacist can refer you to a community dietitian.

 What if I have been told to change my diet or need modified texture or thickened fluids?